AkshatAsthana1412/market-index/readme.md

   * Instead I chose to fetch the stocks in S&P 500 everyday and calculate their market caps followed by selecting the top 100 stocks from this list everyday.
 I chose S&P500 because it consists of the top 500 publicly listed US companies with the largest market cap, so our top 100 stocks will very likely be in this list.
 * **Calculating historical market cap**
   * At first I decided to use the yf.ticker module to fetch market cap data everyday, but the problem was it returns a snapshot of the current market data of a given ticker, which would not work if we wanted to backfill.
-  * So I rewrote my logic to fetch market data using yf.download module, which allows to specify a data range, but it doesn't provide market cap values directly in the response.
+  * So I rewrote my logic to fetch market data using yf.download module, which allows to specify a date range, but it doesn't provide market cap values directly in the response.
   * To solve the above problem I used a combination of yf.ticker and yf.download.
   * I used yf.ticker to fetch *sharesOutstanding* for each ticker in S&P500 and yf.donwload to fetch *Close* price for each ticker, then calculated `marketCap = sharesOutstanding * Close`.
 * **Market holidays**